featbit/featbit-docs/pages/gitbook/experimentation/creating-experiments.md

   * Custom numeric, you need to choose **Numeric** below the selector
   * Click conversion & Pageview conversion, these can be treated as custom conversion
 * `Event name`, the name which will identify events in FeatBit experimentation evaluation.
 This name will be passed as a parameter when you call SDK to track the events.
-* `Unit`, when you choose Numeric as event type, this is will be identify which kind of numeric you're measuring.&#x20;
+* `Unit`, when you choose Numeric as event type, this is will be identify which kind of numeric you're measuring.
 * `Winning criteria`, define winning criteria by choose `higher than baseline` or `lower than baseline`

 ## Create an experimentation